VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 way to log in.
 We wouldn't want to strand an account without a means of logging into it.
-The `can_oauth_disconnect()` function addresses this concern by returning `True` only if the at least one oauth provider id is in the databse **OR** a username AND password is in the database.
+The `can_oauth_disconnect()` function addresses this concern by returning `True` only if the at least one oauth provider id is in the database **OR** a username AND password is in the database.

-Just like when connecting to an oauth provider, disconnection routes are set up specific for each oauth provider, and then their oauth client names are sent to a centeralized `oauth_disconnect` function.
+Just like when connecting to an oauth provider, disconnection routes are set up specific for each oauth provider, and then their oauth client names are sent to a centralized `oauth_disconnect` function.
 This function simply sets the field for that specific oauth provider to `None` for the current user and then calls `save()` on the current user.
-This is followed by letting the user know the disconnect was a succss through a `Flask.flash` message and redirecting the user back to the user `settings` page where they came from.
+This is followed by letting the user know the disconnect was a success through a `Flask.flash` message and redirecting the user back to the user `settings` page where they came from.

 And that's it for the users `view.py` routes and helper methods.
-Here's that all in one place for conveneince sake and so you can see all imports:
+Here's that all in one place for convenience sake and so you can see all imports:

 ```python
 from authomatic.adapters import WerkzeugAdapter